Strategic Focus Areas:

 Like many events, the fourteenth annual Symposium scheduled for April 3rd, 2020 in Kailua Kona was cancelled due to the pandemic.
-The timing for the next symposium will be determined later in 2021, when the SARS Coronavirus-2 is under control.
+The timing for the next symposium will be determined when the SARS Coronavirus-2 is under control, hopefully in 2022.

 Meanwhile, there is a great deal of dry forest ecosystem information in the numerous videos of past Symposium presentations since 2011.
 Please see a list of these presentations in the following link: Nāhelehele Dryland Forest Symposium Videos

 As the only publicly available seed bank on Hawaii Island, the seed bank provides valuable services to conservation organizations involved in dry forest restoration and native plant conservation.
 The services provided by the seed bank include:

 - mechanical cleaning of seed including removal of seed husks and dead seeds from the collection

 - preparing and drying seed to optimal levels to enhance seed longevity in storage,

 - data basing of seed with all pertinent information on species, source, quantity, date stored, etc.